GonzaloMAF/job-agent/README.md

 🐳 Docker

-The project includes Docker configuration for the frontend, backend and PostgreSQL database.
+The project includes Docker configuration for the frontend, backend, and PostgreSQL database.

 From the project root: